Content

 According to Breezula’s makers, the drug is an antiandrogen, meaning it inhibits the ability of DHT to bind with androgen receptors in the scalp.
 This action reportedly reduces hair miniaturization, or hair thinning and loss.

-As Breezula has moved through phase II clinical trials, Cassiopea has documented the so-far positive results through a series of press releases.
-This has included a study that involved 400 subjects in Germany and lasted 12 months.
+Cosmo Pharma has documented the so-far positive results through a series of press releases on its website.
+This includes results of a study that lasted 12 months and involved 400 subjects in Germany.

-In the phase II trial, participants with mild to moderate androgenetic alopecia saw an increase in target hair counts and hair widths during the study period and reported positive changes in their hair growth assessments (a questionnaire for study participants).
+According to the press releases, male participants with mild to moderate androgenetic alopecia saw an increase in target hair counts and hair widths when using the 7.5% solution twice daily.
+Females participants under 30 using 5% clascoterone also reported notable results.
 The placebo group, on the other hand, saw a worsening of their hair loss.
-According to the research, “these data confirm that clascoterone stops the loss of hair and grows new hair.”

 Below, you’ll find answers to some common questions about Breezula.

-While the acne-fighting version of clascoterone called Winlevi is now available in the United States, Breezula for hair loss has yet to receive FDA approval, which means it’s not yet available in the United States.
+While the acne-fighting version of clascoterone called Winlevi is FDA approved in the United States, Breezula for hair loss has yet to receive FDA approval, which means it’s not yet available here.

 Right now, Breezula is undergoing phase III trials.
 If and when this stage is completed, the drug can move on to the FDA approval stage, after which it would become available in the U.S.